-No Refunds: No, nada, zip, zero.
-While we sympathize with athletes who register for our event but later find themselves unable to compete due to injury, illness or other circumstances, no refunds will be given under any circumstance.
+No Refunds: While we sympathize with athletes unable to participate due to injury, illness or other circumstances, no refunds will be given under any circumstance.
 This includes cancellation due to severe weather and natural disasters.
 You may opt to purchase race insurance from Active.com.

 There are three water stations along the run course.
-Water is also available under the race pavilion, and at the finish.
-We do not provide water along the bike course – make sure to bring a bottle.Massage
+Water is also available under the race pavilion and at the finish.
+We do not have water on the bike course – make sure to bring a bottle.Massage

 Lifeguards from Ingham County Parks, local YMCAs, and swim schools will be on shore and in the water monitoring the swim.
 There's no such thing as too many lifeguards, so if you know anyone with current certification, we can always use more.